collaide/repository-manager/README.md

-WORK ON PROGRESS, but it work.
+WORK ON PROGRESS, but it works.

 Ruby on Rails plugin (gem) for managing repositories (files/folders/permissions).

 # RepositoryManager

 This project is based on the need for a repository manager system for [Collaide](https://github.com/facenord-sud/collaide).
+A system for easily create/delete files and folders in a repository.
+For share these repositories easily with other object with a flexible and complete authorisations management.

 Instead of creating my core repository manager system heavily dependent on our development, I'm trying to implement a generic and potent repository gem.

 After looking for a good gem to use I noticed the lack of repository gems